CISecurity/ControlsAssessmentSpecification/control-14/control-14.6.rst

 --------
 * M1 = List of endpoints that comply with access control configuration policy (compliant list)
 * M2 = List of endpoints that do not comply with access control configuration policy (non-compliant list)
-* M3 = Number of endpoints in M1 (number of compliant endpoints)
+* M3 = Count of endpoints in M1 (number of compliant endpoints)
-* M4 = Number of endpoints in M2 (number of non-compliant endpoints)
+* M4 = Count of endpoints in M2 (number of non-compliant endpoints)
-* M5 = Number of endpoints in Input 1 (total number of endpoints to check)
+* M5 = Count of endpoints in Input 1 (total number of endpoints to check)

 Metrics
 -------